mazzacash94/ICO_ERC20-Python_Django_Solidity/README.md

 - clone the repository;
 - install requirements.txt;
-- download ganache and run it, copy the privatekey of the first account and replace the string of the variable privateKey in page/utils.py;
+- download ganache GUI and run it, copy the privatekey of the first account and replace the string of the variable privateKey in page/utils.py;
 - run in order truffle test, compile and migrate;
 - run python manage.py makemigrations and migrate;
 - run python manage.py runserver;